robwhitaker/mmp-website/TESTING.md

     - [ ] Book controls/scrolling/input disabled when overlay is open
     - [ ] Arrow keys don't turn page when a text input is focused
     - [ ] Interactive entry headings are colored red, have an interactive icon (gamepad) next to them, and open in a new tab when clicked
+    - [ ] Clicking an interactive entry heading sets it as the selected entry

 ## Expected Reader Functionality